Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local Langlands correspondence via endoscopy

 Let $G(V)$ denote the algebraic subgroup of $\GL(V)$ such that

 and let $G=G(V)^\circ$ denote its identity component.
-Let $G^*$ denote the unique quasi-split inner form of $G$ over $K$.
+Let $G^*$ denote the unique quasisplit inner form of $G$ over $K$.
 Exactly one of the following three cases holds: \begin{itemize} \item[\textbf{O1}] $K_1=K$ and $\dim(V)=2n+1$ is odd.
-Then $G^*=\SO(2n+1)$, the split orthogonal group in $2n+1$-variables. \item[\textbf{O2}] $K_1=K$ and $\dim(V)=2n$ is even.
-Then $G^*=\SO(2n)^{\disc(V)}$, the quasi-split special orthogonal group associated to the quadratic space $V^*$ over $K$ of dimension $2n$, discriminant $\disc(V)$ and Hasse--Witt invariant 1. \item[\textbf{U}] $K_1\ne K$ and $\dim(V)=n$.
-Then $G^*=\bx U(n)$, the quasi-split unitary group associated to the Hermitian space of dimension $n$ with respect to the unramified quadratic extension $K_1/K$, with Hasse--Witt invariant 1. \end{itemize} We collectively refer to Cases O1 and O2 together as Case O. Note that \begin{itemize} \item In Case O1, $G$ is split if $\eps(V)=1$ and non-quasi-split if $\eps(V)=-1$.
-In either case, $G$ splits over the unramified quadratic extension of $K$. \item In Case O2, $G$ is split if $\disc(V)=1, \eps(V)=1$; non-quasi-split if $\disc(V)=1, \eps(V)=-1$; and quasi-split but non-split if $\disc(V)\ne 1$.
-Moreover, $G$ splits over the unramified quadratic extension of $K$ if and only if $\ord_p(\disc(V))\equiv 0\modu 2$. \item In Case U, $G$ is non-quasi-split if $n$ is even and $\eps(V)=-1$; otherwise it is quasi-split but non-split.
+Then $G^*=\SO_{2n+1}$, the split orthogonal group in $2n+1$ variables. \item[\textbf{O2}] $K_1=K$ and $\dim(V)=2n$ is even.
+Then $G^*=\SO_{2n}^{\disc(V)}$, the quasisplit special orthogonal group associated with the quadratic space $V^*$ over $K$ of dimension $2n$, discriminant $\disc(V)$ and Hasse--Witt invariant 1. \item[\textbf{U}] $K_1\ne K$ and $\dim(V)=n$.
+Then $G^*=\bx U(n)$, the quasisplit unitary group associated with the Hermitian space of dimension $n$ with respect to the unramified quadratic extension $K_1/K$, with Hasse--Witt invariant 1. \end{itemize} We collectively refer to Cases O1 and O2 together as Case O. Note that \begin{itemize} \item In Case O1, $G$ is split if $\eps(V)=1$ and non-quasisplit if $\eps(V)=-1$.
+In either case, $G$ splits over the unramified quadratic extension of $K$. \item In Case O2, $G$ is split if $\disc(V)=1, \eps(V)=1$; non-quasisplit if $\disc(V)=1, \eps(V)=-1$; and quasisplit but non-split if $\disc(V)\ne 1$.
+Moreover, $G$ splits over the unramified quadratic extension of $K$ if and only if $\ord_K(\disc(V))\equiv 0\modu 2$. \item In Case U, $G$ is non-quasisplit if $n$ is even and $\eps(V)=-1$; otherwise it is quasisplit but non-split.
 In all cases, $G$ splits over $K_1$. \end{itemize}